Are you looking for the best places to visit in August in the USA? This guide will help you plan your USA summer getaway!

 If you enjoy biking, many people also enjoy taking a bike ride along the Cape Cod Rail Trail, which also features many opportunities to grab a snack or a drink.

-When in Cape Cod, also don’t forget to try out some of the local clam chowders.
+When in Cape Cod, don’t forget to try out some of the local clam chowders.
 Cape Cod is also home to lots of fresh seafood.

 Some of the best places to try seafood include Lobster Pot, Raw Bar, and Brewster Fish House, which are all especially known for their delicious lobster dishes.